 The sound of steps surrounded him.
 The Ghost General appeared again before him, rejoining his master’s side, looking at Jin Zixuan with white eyes.
 Jin Zixuan had never truly met Wen Ning, had not even known who he was before that day at the Golden Carp Tower, but there was recognition on the corpse’s grey face.

-Wen Ning, the Ghost General, the brother of Qishanwen’s famous doctor Wen Qing; and the omega that Wei Wuxian had once accused Jin Zixun of raping and murdering.
+Wen Ning, the Ghost General, the brother of Qishanwen’s famous doctor Wen Qing; and the kunze that Wei Wuxian had once accused Jin Zixun of defiling and murdering.

 “Get them ready for departure,” Wei Wuxian told Wen Ning, who nodded at him.
 “We need to reach the Burial Mounds before Jin Guangshan does.”

 The corpse of Wen Ning went back around, giving Jin Zixuan a wide berth.

 “Pick up your sword, Jin Zixuan,” Wei Wuxian said next.
 “Go back to your sect.
 Don’t speak of this to anyone.”

 Jin Zixuan feared that Wei Wuxian would step back again when he advanced, but the man held his ground.
 He felt his eyes over his nape as he bent down to grab Suihua.
 Its pommel was still warm from the touch of Wei Wuxian’s hand.